replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/hostOS.md

 ### Included resources

-Result of the hostOS collector will be stored in the `host-collectors/system` directory of the support bundle.
+The results of the hostOS collector are stored in the `host-collectors/system` directory of the support bundle.

 #### `hostos_info.json`